-The ultimate guide to getting your child to try new foods without the battle
+The ultimate guide to getting your child to try new foods for parents

-As a dietitian and a mom of 3 myself, I’ve created this ultimate guide to teaching your picky eater to try new foods.
-We’ll cover why your child might be picky, your roles and their roles in feeding and talk about food play and therapy.
+As a dietitian and a mom of 3 myself, I’ve created this guide to teaching your picky eater to try new foods.
+We’ll cover why your child might be picky, your roles and their roles in feeding and food play and therapy.
 Here we go!

 - Developmental stage

 The first reason your child might be a picky eater is their normal developmental stage.
 Generally, around 18 months, children start to develop more of a sense of independence.

 They practice saying “no.” They want to do things on their own.
 And whether or not they eat is one of the few things that a toddler has control over.

 After a year of age, growth slows down.
 So they don’t need as many calories per kilogram of body weight anymore.
 This leads to a decreased appetite.
 So your 18-month-old may eat less than when they were ten months old.
 That worries parents, but it’s normal.